 It’s halftime, ladies and gentlemen.
-You’re doing a great job executing on your plan, measuring your successes, stimulating employee engagement and adapting your strategy to move with your industry – but it’s already time to start your strategic plan for 2018!
+You’re doing a great job executing your plan, measuring your successes, stimulating employee engagement, and adapting your strategy to move with your industry – but it’s already time to start your strategic plan for 2018!
 And those of you in Education are feeling the planning pressure right now.

 Don’t fret.
 We have a simple planning template to guide you in your journey.
 All you need to worry about is: Why?
 What? and How?

 If you answer these three questions, you’ll have a fully built-out strategic plan in no time.
 Better yet – these questions help build consensus by engaging employees to help identify the answers.
-In-depth employee engagement leads to greater buy-in on execution and vision, guiding your team towards more successful plan execution and alignment.
+In-depth employee engagement leads to greater buy-in on execution and vision, guiding your team toward more successful plan execution and alignment.

 Why = Your Organization’s Goals

 “Why” is the most important question in the strategic planning process.
 When you ask a group of folks to list their goals for the year, they usually respond with answers like “increase employee engagement” or “reduce operating margins.”
 But this is what you want to do, not why.

 Think about it: You want to increase employee engagement for a reason other than increased productivity.
 Increased productivity is a wonderful thing, but goals are meant to be a bit more inspirational.
 An example of a goal would be, “Work collaboratively in an environment that supports open communication, prudent risk-taking, and innovation to achieve high levels of performance.”
 Now that statement highlights why you’re getting out of bed in the morning.